 You can also book a sailing cycling tour which takes you to all the islands around Tromso.
 At each of the islands, Lofoten, Senja, and Vesterålen, you can hop out on your bike and cycle around them.
 There really isn’t a better way to see everything the area has to offer and you’re likely to bump into some amazing wildlife on the way.

-If you’re heading to Tromso during the winter then one thing at the top of your list is probably to see the northern lights.
-Tromso is one of the best places in the world to see the northern lights from and you can see them from September to April, but the best time is between mid-November and mid-January when the sun never sets.
+If you happen to visit Tromso in winter then one thing at the top of your list is probably to see the northern lights.
+Tromso is one of the best places in the world to see the northern lights (aka the Aurora Borealis)and you can see them from September to April, but the best time is between mid-November and mid-January when the sun never sets – the so-called Polar Night.

 Seeing the northern lights is never a guarantee and you can search them out on your own as sometimes they are strong enough to be seen from downtown Tromso.
 But, the light pollution caused by the city makes it much harder and you are far better off getting out of town to areas where there is no light pollution.

-The best way to see the northern lights is by booking a tour.
+The best way to see the northern lights is by booking one of the Northern Lights tours.
 The guides specialize in chasing the lights and are gifted at predicting where they are going to show up based on clear skies and the weather patterns at the times.

 A driving tour lasts around 7 hours and includes a hot meal, drinks, and the use of a tripod so you can take some amazing pictures.
 They also provide you with all the clothing you’ll need to stay warm on the trip and light a fire so you can keep warm while standing outside waiting for them.

 You’ll drive around the fjords, mountains, and valleys looking for the northern lights.
-Sometimes you have to cross the border into Finland and Sweden to see them.
+Sometimes you have to cross the border between Finland and Sweden to see them.

 There are also more adventurous ways to see the northern lights.
 You can book a sailing tour, reindeer tour, snowmobile tour, or a dog sledding tour.
 All the tours provide you with everything you need to stay warm and comfortable during the trip and there isn’t a cooler way to see the northern lights than on a sailing boat in a fjord or while being pulled around by reindeer or huskies.